-In February 2017, the Compensation Committee considered the independence of Willis Towers Watson in light of SEC rules and NYSE listing standards and requested and received a letter from Willis Towers Watson addressing Willis Towers Watson's independence, including the following independence factors: (1) other services provided to the Company by Willis Towers Watson; (2) fees paid by the Company as a percentage of Willis Towers Watson's total revenue; (3) policies and procedures maintained by Willis Towers Watson that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement or their immediate family members; and (6) any business or personal relationships between our executive officers and Willis Towers Watson or the individual consultants involved in the engagement.
+In February 2017, the Compensation Committee considered the independence of Willis Towers Watson in light of SEC rules and NYSE listing standards and requested and received a letter from Willis Towers Watson addressing Willis Towers Watson's independence, including the following independence factors: (1) other services provided to the Company by Willis Towers Watson; (2) fees paid by the Company as a percentage of Willis Towers Watson's total revenue; (3) policies and procedures maintained by Willis Towers Watson that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation Committee; (5) any Ordinary Shares owned by the individual consultants involved in the engagement or their immediate family members; and (6) any business or personal relationships between our executive officers and Willis Towers Watson or the individual consultants involved in the engagement.
 The Compensation Committee also considered that the Willis Towers Watson consultants advising the Compensation Committee derived no economic benefit from the fees paid for the non-executive compensation services.
 The Compensation Committee discussed these considerations and concluded that the work of Willis Towers Watson and the consultants involved in the engagement did not raise any conflict of interest.